-CMSC 311 Computer Organization (3) Prerequisite: permission of department.
-Introduction to assembly language Design of digital logic circuits.
-Organization of central processors, including instruction sets, register transfer operations, control micro-programming, data representation, and arithmetic algorithms.
+CMSC 311 Computer Organization (3) Prerequisite: CMSC 214 with a grade of C or better and CMSC 250 with a grade of C or better and department.
+Introduction to assembly language.
+Design of digital logic circuits.
+Organization of central processors, including instruction sets, register transfer operations, control microprogramming, data representation, and arithmetic algorithms.
 Memory and input/output organization.

 CMSC 330 Organization of Programming Languages (3) Two hours of lecture and two hours of laboratory per week.
-Prerequisite: CMSC 214 with a grade of C or better.
+Prerequisite: CMSC 214 with a grade of C or better and CMSC 250 with a grade of C or better and permission of department.
 The semantics of programming languages and their run-time organization.
 Several different models of languages are discussed, including procedural (e.g., C, Pascal), functional (e.g., ML, LISP), rule-based (e.g., Prolog), and object-oriented (e.g., C++, Smalltalk).
 Run-time structures, including dynamic versus static scope rules, storage for strings, arrays, records, and object inheritance are explored.